Purdue-SoCET/RISCVBusiness/doc/src/rv32v/rv32v_overview.md

 We have verified that we are able to generate vectorized code using the latest version of Clang/LLVM.
 GCC is in the process of adding auto-vectorization support for RVV, but the changes have not been merged into the mainline releases as of May 2024.
 We were able to compile simple benchmarks based on data-parallel workloads using GCC and Clang, and were able to observe vector code generation and large performance increases over scalar versions of the same code.

-Unfortunately, while we are able to compile Embench with vectorization enabled, the hot loops in the benchmarks end up not being vectorized.
-At least in the case of matrix multiplication, this appears to be due to potential pointer aliasing, and unfortunately there is no way for us to fix that issue without changing the benchmark code, which would sort of defeat the purpose of running a standardized benchmark suite in the first place.
+While compiling and running Embench with vectorization enabled, the hot loops in the benchmarks end up not being vectorized.
+At least in the case of matrix multiplication, this appears to be due to potential pointer aliasing.
+We find the way that those benchmarks are written to not be friendly to vectorization and therefore do not see speedups compared to the previous design.
+To gauge the performance of vector processor on data-parallel tasks we rely on our compiled benchmarks which we discuss more in [rv32v_results.md](rv32v_results.md)

 For more information on compilers and software, refer to our [Compilers documentation](rv32v_compilers.md).

+## Directory Structure
+Our 4 stage pipeline architecture is implemented in the *source_code/pipelines/stage4* folder.

+Source files for functional units and other blocks used in our design related to the vector extension are located in *source_code/rv32v*

+Our unit tests and our vector benchmarks  are stored in *verification/self-tests/RV32V*.

 ## Status